Bang Khun Thian district: History

 Bang Khun Thian is an old district, believed to have been established in 1867 as an amphoe of Thonburi.

 In 1972, Thonburi and Phra Nakhon Provinces were combined into Bangkok metropolis.
 Administrative units in the newly combined capital province were renamed from amphoe and tambon to "district" (khet) and "sub-district" (khwaeng).
 Thus, Bang Khun Thian became a district of Bangkok, composed of seven sub-districts: Bang Khun Thian, Bang Kho, Chom Thong, Bang Mot, Tha Kham, Bang Bon, and Samae Dam.

 Due to population increases, a portion of Bang Khun Thian district was set up with its own district office and called Bang Khun Thian Branch 1.
 This new unit oversaw four sub-districts: Bang Khun Thian, Bang Kho, Bang Mot, and Chom Thong.
 In 1989, Bang Khun Thian Branch 1 was made a full district called Chom Thong District.
 In 1997, Bang Bon sub-district was separated from Bang Khun Thian and became its own district.

 Economy

-Bang Khun Thian (Bangkhuntien), particularly its Tha Kham Sub-district, is a centre of seafood aquaculture, mostly shrimp.
+Bang Khun Thian, particularly its Tha Kham Sub-district, is a centre of seafood aquaculture, mostly shrimp.
 Most of Tha Kam's residents—70 to 80%—are aquaculture farmers and aquaculture occupies much of the district's land area.
 The industry is jeopardised by coastal erosion—the shoreline has retreated more than a kilometre since 1952—and since 2009, wastewater pollution has negatively impacted cultivation and farmer incomes have declined by 30–90 percent.